Motorsport Engineering - MEng | BEng

 A number of themes are developed throughout the programmes.
 The Core Engineering Theme with subjects such as Maths, Thermodynamics, Mechanics and Structures is introduced in Year 1, developed in Year 2 with Thermofluid Mechanics and Engineering Structural Design and then explored in greater depth in Year 3 with Stress Analysis and Advanced Computational Methods.

-Finally the Applied Technology Theme moves through Vehicle Technology in Year 1, though Motorsport Vehicle Dynamics and Powertrain Control in Year 2 to Advanced Motorsport Vehicle Dynamics and Competition Engine Design in Year 3.
+Finally the Applied Technology Theme moves through Vehicle Technology in Year 1, though Motorsport Vehicle Dynamics and Powertrain Control in Year 2 to Advanced Motorsport Vehicle Dynamics and Advenced Engine Design in Year 3.

 Although not a theme in itself, Engineering Management, introduced in Year 2, underpins a successful approach to both the Group and Major Projects.